 Handing Off the Legacy

 This publisher’s note was going to be very different.
-A draft began like this: “We are praying for a miracle.
+A draft began: “We are praying for a miracle.
 The Register’s current financial situation is so bleak that, barring the unforeseen, the next issue of the Register will be its last.”

 What happened?
 Well, we had been praying for a miracle.
-What we got was a whole series of miracles, one after another, so fast-moving that some were simultaneous.
+What we got was a whole series of miracles, so fast-moving that some were simultaneous.

 The Legion of Christ had reached the conclusion that it could no longer subsidize the Register.
 The decision was made in November to close the paper in December.
 The funds to take it into January, much less the rest of the year, were simply not there.

 Within days, I received a letter from Archbishop Charles Chaput of Denver saying that he had been approached by persons he admires who had an interest in acquiring the Register!

 The “coincidences” are amazing.
 First, Denver is where the Register was born in 1927.
 Second, the archbishop’s chancellor is Fran Maier, the highly respected editor of the Register in its later years in Los Angeles.
 Third, the archbishop was the apostolic visitor to the Legionaries of Christ in the U.S., and so had a thorough understanding of the financial situation of the Legion, and consequently of the Register.

 So, the one bishop who could best understand the Register’s “long legacy and fidelity to the Church” (his words to me) was also the one who best understood how easily that legacy could be lost.
 And he also happened to be a board member of the one organization that could continue the Register’s long legacy and fidelity to the Church.
 Amazing.